VowpalWabbit/vowpalwabbit.github.io/_tutorials/getting_started.md

 The reason we have to add `--holdout_off` is that when running multiple-passes, Vowpal Wabbit automatically switches to 'over-fit avoidance' mode by holding-out 10% of the examples (the "1 in 10" period can be changed using `--holdout_period period`) and evaluating performance on the held-out data instead of using the online-training progressive loss.

-## Saving your model (a.k.a. regressor) into a file
+## Saving your model into a file

-By default VW learns the weights of the features and keeps them in an in memory vector.
-If you want to save the final regressor weights into a file, add `-f filename`:
+Vowpal Wabbit learns the weights of the features and keeps them in an in memory vector by default.

+Add `-f filename` to save the final regressor weights to a file.

+For example:

 ```sh
 vw house_dataset -l 10 -c --passes 25 --holdout_off -f house.model
 ```

-## Getting predictions
+## Vowpal Wabbit predictions

-We want to make predictions of course, this can be done by supplying the `-p filename` option.
-Stdout can be used as below:
+We can make predictions in Vowpal Wabbit by supplying the `-p filename`.

+For example, to output them to standard out `stdout`:

 ```sh
 vw house_dataset -p /dev/stdout --quiet
 ```

-The output is:
+**Output:**

 ```
 0.000000
 0.000000 second_house
 1.000000 third_house
 ```

-- The 1st output line `0.000000` is for the 1st example which has an empty tag.
+- The first line `0.000000` refers to the first example which has an empty tag.
-- The 2nd output `0.000000 second_house` is for the 2nd example.
-You'll notice the tag appears here.
-This is the primary use of the tag: mapping predictions to the examples they belong to.
+- The second line `0.000000 second_house` refers to the second example.
+Notice that the tag appears here.
+The primary use of the tag is mapping predictions to the corresponding examples.
-- The 3rd output `1.000000 third_house` is for the 3rd example.
-Clearly, some learning happened, because the prediction is now `1.000000` while the initial prediction was set to `0.5`.
+- The third output `1.000000 third_house` refers to the third example.
+The initial prediction was set to `0.5`, and the prediction is now `1.000000`.
+This means _some_ learning occurred.

-Note that in this last example, we predicted _while we learned_.
-The model was being incrementally built in memory as VW went over the examples.
+In the last example, Vowpal Wabbit predicted while it learned.
+The model was being built in memory incrementally, as it went over the examples.

-Alternatively, and more commonly, we would first learn and save the model into a file.
-Later we would predict using the saved model.
+It is more common to learn first, then save the model to a file.
+Then, you make predictions using that saved model.

-You may load a initial model to memory by adding `-i house.model`.
-You may also want to specify `-t` which stands for "test-only" (do no learning):
+Use `-i house.model` to load the initial model to memory.
+Add `-t` to specify **test-only** (do no learning):

 ```sh
 vw -i house.model -t house_dataset -p /dev/stdout --quiet
 ```

-Which would output:
+**Output:**

 ```
 0.000000
 1.000000 second_house
 0.000000 third_house
 ```

-Obviously the results are different this time, because in the first prediction example, we learned as we went, and made only one pass over the data, whereas in the 2nd example we first loaded an over-fitted (25 pass) model and used our data-set `house_dataset` with `-t` (testing only mode).
-In real prediction settings, one should use a different data-set for testing vs training.
+Obviously the results are different this time, because in the first prediction example, we learned as we went, and made only one pass over the data.
+For the second example, we loaded an over-fitted (25 pass) model and used our dataset `house_dataset` with `-t` (testing only mode).

+>**Note:** Always use a different dataset for testing vs training for real prediction settings.

 ## Auditing